How Maximum Driving Hours Could Impact Your Truck Accident Case

 - Reduced ability to calculate speed or distance

 - Falling asleep at the wheel

 Studies by the Insurance Institute for Highway Safety found that truck drivers who had been driving for over eight hours were twice as likely to crash.

 Restricting truck driver hours is crucial to the safety of everyone on the road, and the FMCSA limits truck driver hours as much as they can.
-Although the FMCSA cannot force truck drivers to sleep during the ten-hour rest, hours-of-service regulations do help.
+Although the FMCSA cannot force truck drivers to sleep during the ten-hour rest, the HOS law’s maximum driving hours regulation does help.

 RELATED ARTICLE: Trucking Company Coercion Frequently Leads to Driver Fatigue

 Prior to 2017, the FMCSA only required truck drivers to keep written logs of their driving hours.
 These logs were easily falsified by dishonest drivers or those who were forced to by their employer.

 Since then, the association has required all commercial trucks to carry electronic logging devices (ELDs) that automatically record truck and driver data, including hours on the road.
 Because the records are electronic, drivers cannot tamper with their service hours logs.

 The FMCSA reports that as of May 2018, ELDs had cut back on maximum driver hour violations by 50%.

 What Effect Does the Maximum Driver Hours Regulation Have on My Truck Accident Claim?